WebAssembly/WASI/proposals/http/imports.md

 <h4><a id="static_fields_from_list"></a><code>[static]fields.from-list: func</code></h4>
 <p>Construct an HTTP Fields.</p>
 <p>The resulting <a href="#fields"><code>fields</code></a> is mutable.</p>
-<p>The list represents each key-value pair in the Fields.
-Keys
+<p>The list represents each name-value pair in the Fields.
+Names
-which have multiple values are represented by multiple entries in this list with the same key.</p>
+which have multiple values are represented by multiple entries in this list with the same name.</p>
-<p>The tuple is a pair of the field key, represented as a string, and
+<p>The tuple is a pair of the field name, represented as a string, and
 Value, represented as a list of bytes.</p>
 <p>An error result will be returned if any <a href="#field_name"><code>field-name</code></a> or <a href="#field_value"><code>field-value</code></a> is
 syntactically invalid, or if a field is forbidden.</p>